image-charts/documentation/docs/reference/data-format.md

+---
+meta_description: "Image-charts API propose to customize your graphics as for example with data format.
+This documentation shows you how to use the API url parameters to generate a chart."
+---
 This document explains how to send your chart data to the Image Charts API.

 Data for almost all charts is sent using the `chd` parameter.
 The data must be sent in one of the following formats: